sformel/csv-to-json-ld/README.md

    - In the GitHub repository, switch to your working branch (e.g., `wp1-playground`).
    - Look for a build called `validate-csvws-build-jsonld`.
    A ✅ green check mark means your changes passed validation.
-   A ❌ red cross means there were errors — contact the WP1 team for help.
+   A ❌ red cross means there were errors.
+If you feel comfortable diving into GitHub Action logs, we encourage your to try and diagnose the error yourself.
+If not, please contact the WP1 team for help.

 6. **Download Your JSON-LD Output**
    - In the build results, click **“Details”** on the `validate-csvws-build-jsonld` job.
    - In the summary view, download the ZIP artifact that contains the generated JSON-LD files.

    ℹ️ *Note: These artifacts are temporary and will expire after 90 days.
    Be sure to store the files elsewhere for long-term access.*